mozilla-services/heka/docs/source/configuration.rst

 where the directory name immediately below `scheduled_jobs` specifies how often heka will try to run the collector in seconds.
 If you name the directory `15`, then heka will try to run the collector every 15 seconds.
-If `scheduled_jobs` is prefixed with a `/` the path is treated as an absolute path, otherwise it will be treated as a path relative path to the global `base_dir`.
+If `scheduled_jobs` is prefixed with a slash (`/`) the path is treated as an absolute path, otherwise it will be treated as a path relative path to the global `base_dir`.

-A directory name of `0` will run the collector once.
+A directory name of 0 will run the collector once.

 Any directories that are not integers of 0 and higher will be ignored.

 Each ProcessInput spawned this way will have the logger field set to the full path of the collector script.
-The parser_type will be set to `token`, the delimiter to `\n` and delimiter location to `end`.
+Only default options are used for the ProcessInput.
+The parser_type will be set to `token`, the delimiter to `\\n` and delimiter location to `end`.

 .. code-block:: ini